ciriello/TankBattle/README.md

 # TankBattle

-A simple python network game
+A simple python network game using UDP sockets to communicate tank position to each player

 ## Requirements
 pip install pygame